elizabethmcd/EBPR-MAGs/README.md

 In order to make these bins as high of quality as possible, we will manually refine each bin in the de-duplicated set to make sure everything looks okay before scaffolding with PacBio reads.
 In order to do so, I will be roughly following the Anvi'o [Metagenomic Workflow](http://merenlab.org/2016/06/22/anvio-tutorial-v2/).
 Usually what Meren's lab recommends is performing a coassembly, mapping the reads back to the coassembly, and getting bins.
 This way you would input all sorted/indexed BAM files along with the contigs, and then also provide the bin collection saying which contigs ended up in which bins.
 Since I mapped each timepoint back to the individual assemblies, and de-replicated bins based on the "best" one in a particular timepoint, this scenario is a little different.
 I could take from the output of MetaBAT and only include the contigs that went into the bins I selected, but I forsee a couple of problems with the interactive interface since I had to manually pick bins.
 Instead, I will do it the opposite way, where instead of creating a contigs/profile database for the entire metagenome, and then using `anvi-refine` for each individual bin, I believe I can create contigs/profile databases for each individual bin.
 Use the sorted/indexed BAM files output from the `mapMetasToRefs.sub` workflow.

-Install Anvi'o on a VM/server with sudo access with `conda install -c bioconda -c conda-forge anvio diamond bwa` if you use Anaconda, like I usually do.
+Install Anvi'o on a VM/server with sudo access with `conda install -c bioconda -c conda-forge anvio=5.1.0 diamond bwa` if you use Anaconda, like I usually do (and make sure you are using python version 3.6+).
 Transfer all of the tarballed `ref-vs-meta` folder with the coverage/indexed BAM files from Gluster.
 Create a folder for each bin with:

 ```
 ls *-EBPR.tar.gz | awk -F- '{print $1"-"$2}' | uniq >> binsList.txt